Cluster headaches are excruciating attacks of pain in one side of the head, often felt around the eye.

 Symptoms of a cluster headache

-Often people feel restless and agitated during an attack because the pain is so intense, and may react by rocking, pacing or banging their head against the wall.
+People often feel restless and agitated during an attack because the pain is so intense, and they may react by rocking, pacing or banging their head against the wall.

 - a red and watering eye

 - a sweaty face

 The attacks generally last between 15 minutes and 3 hours, and typically occur between 1 and 8 times a day.